-In total Disney narrowed it down to three possible endings…the first one that had been planned and shot revealed an alien encounter was behind the “supernatural” goings on but they ran out of time to finish the effects shots as the studio mandated it needed to be released on the 50th anniversary of Bette Davis’ legacy as an actress.
+In total Disney narrowed it down to three possible endings.
+The first one that had been planned and shot revealed an alien encounter was behind the “supernatural” goings.
+Sadly they ran out of time to finish the effects shots as the studio mandated it needed to be released on the 50th anniversary of Bette Davis’ legacy as an actress.

 When it came time to for the version that is more widely known Disney also began to have second thoughts about the mentions of the occult, and not only re-wrote those scenes but re-shot them as well.
 Which is why the Alien appears in the final release as a shaft of bright light, taking over Jan’s body to reveal that Watcher had accidentally switched places with Karen 30 years earlier.

 Even with the re-shoots The Watcher in the Woods didn’t exactly connect with audiences of the day.
-In total it only earned five million…and I can’t locate an online source that reveals how much the Walt Disney Studios spent but bear in mind that in 1983 Something Wicked This Way Comes cost nineteen million.
-I think over the years The Watcher in the Woods has become something of a cult film which is kind of nice but I certainly remember wanting to see the film myself thanks to those wonderful early 1980s promos you could find when renting Disney VHS tapes (At the 1:42 mark).
+In total it only earned five million.
+I can’t locate an online source that reveals how much the Walt Disney Studios spent, but bear in mind that in 1983 Something Wicked This Way Comes cost nineteen million.
+I think over the years, The Watcher in the Woods has become something of a cult film.
+Which is kind of nice, but I certainly remember wanting to see the film myself thanks to those wonderful early 1980s promos.
+You could find them when renting Disney VHS tapes.